gongqilin/API/getting_started/obtaining_request_token.md

-# Obtaining Request token
+# Obtaining Access token ( Step 3/4 )

-Once the client has the [Authorization code](request_for_an_authorization_code.md), then the client can obtain a Request Token.
+Once the client application has the [Authorization code](request_for_an_authorization_code.md), then the client application can obtain an Access Token.

-The Request Token will contain vital information that will be need to access the BGL API.
+The Access Token will contain vital information that will be need to access the BGL API.

-In order for the client to obtain a Request Token, the client should send a request to BGL OAUTH 2.0 Server as follows.
+In order for the client to obtain an Access Token, the client application should send a request to BGL API as follows.

 <table>
     <tr>